Comporta, Alentejo, Portugal

 The south of Portugal has a mild climate with more that 300 days of sunshine a year.
 The weather generally warm and sunny in May with the risk of the odd shower of rain.
 Sometimes it can be cool in the evenings.
 By June the weather generally settles in a pattern of long hot sunny days and balmy evenings especially in July and August.
 Rain is unlikely but it can happen from time to time.
 Throughout the summer months it can be windy especially during the afternoon.
 June and September are particularly pleasurable months.

-Call us on to start planning your vacation to Sublime Comporta or take a look at our itineraries to Lisbon
+To start planning your vacation to Sublime Comporta

 Set amid a pine forest just moments from some of Portugal's best beaches, this beautifully designed boutique hotel is the perfect escape from urban life.
 Great food, a relaxing spa and a warm welcome all contribute to the get-away-from-it-all ambience.